Indo-Roman trade relations: Background

-Since one must sail against the narrow gulfs of western India, special large boats were used and ship development was demanded.
-At the entrance of the gulf, large ships called trappaga and cotymba helped guide foreign vessels safely to the harbor.
-These ships were capable of relatively long coastal cruises, and several seals have depicted this type of ship.
-In each seal, parallel bands were suggested to represent the beams of the ship.
-In the center of the vessel is a single mast with a tripod base.

-Apart from the recent explorations, close trade relations, as well as the development of ship building, were supported by the discovery of several Roman coins.
-On these coins were depictions of two strongly constructed masted ships.
-Thus, these depictions of Indian ships, originating from both coins and literature (Pliny and Pluriplus), indicate Indian development in seafaring due to the increase in Indo-Roman commerce.
-In addition, the silver Roman coins discovered in western India primarily come from the 1st, 2nd, and 5th centuries.
-These Roman coins also suggest that the Indian peninsula possessed a stable seaborne trade with Rome during 1st and 2nd century AD.
-Land routes, during the time of Augustus, were also used for Indian embassies to reach Rome.

-The discoveries found on Bet Dwarka and on other areas on the western coast of India strongly indicate that there were strong Indo-Roman trade relations during the first two centuries of the Common Era.
-The 3rd century, however, was the demise of the Indo-Roman trade.
-The sea-route between Rome and India was shut down, and as a result, the trading reverted to the time prior to Roman expansion and exploration.

 Establishment

 The replacement of Greek kingdoms by the Roman Empire as the administrator of the eastern Mediterranean basin led to the strengthening of direct maritime trade with the east and the elimination of the taxes extracted previously by the middlemen of various land based trading routes.
 Strabo's mention of the vast increase in trade following the Roman annexation of Egypt indicates that monsoon was known from his time.

 The trade started by Eudoxus of Cyzicus in 130 BCE kept increasing according to Strabo (II.5.12.):

 By the time of Augustus up to 120 ships were setting sail every year from Myos Hormos to India.
 So much gold was used for this trade, and apparently recycled by the Kushan Empire (Kushans) for their own coinage, that Pliny the Elder (NH VI.101) complained about the drain of specie to India: